Kawasaki Disease and Covid-19 Vaccinations

 Vaccines are only being offered to a few patients under 16 where there is a very serious risk

 The Governments Joint Committee on Vaccination and Immunisation (JCVI) has said that only children at a very high risk of exposure and serious outcomes, such as older children with severe neuro-disabilities that require residential care should be offered the vaccine.
 No other groups under 16 have been authorised for the vaccine.
+The vaccine has been approved for children aged 12-17, but it is not yet agreed by the government that we should be doing this.

 A history of Kawasaki Disease does not mean a child or young person is “clinically vulnerable”